craftercms/docs/source/release-notes/4-0-0-breaking-changes.rst

 This section covers changes that might affect your CrafterCMS projects, as well as other considerations before upgrading.
 Please review the following and apply changes as required:

 - CrafterCMS 4.0.x requires Java 11 and Git.
-See :ref:`requirements_supported_platforms` for more
+See :ref:`Requirements <requirements_supported_platforms>` for more
   information on CrafterCMS requirements.

 - ``nodeSelectors`` now always return an array, even if it's an array of a single item |br|